 Preparing Students for Advanced Placement® European History: Revised

 AP 593.100 Pamela Wolfe

-This session will help teachers design an AP European History course and prepare their students for the revised AP exam.
-Analysis of the newly designed curriculum and test will be a main focus of the course.
-Participants will review the content, themes, and structure of the new AP European History curriculum and focus on effective teaching strategies and learning activities that will lead to success on the exam.
+This session will help teachers design an AP European History course and prepare their students for the AP exam.
+Analysis of the redesigned curriculum and test will be a main focus of the course.
+Participants will review the content, themes, and structure of the redesigned AP European History curriculum and focus on effective teaching strategies and learning activities that will lead to success on the exam.
 Participants will analyze past AP exam questions and learn to rewrite them to reflect new course requirements.
 The class will look at new multiple-choice questions, short answer, DBQ and LEQ rubrics.
-Review of the four major time periods and nine critical thinking skills emphasized on the AP test will occur while participants plan their own course syllabi and create test questions in line with the major themes of the course.
-Scaffolding skills and content for differing age groups and ability levels will be addressed along with the needed scale, depth and breadth of the course.
+Review of the four major time periods and seven critical thinking skills emphasized on the AP test will occur while participants plan their own course syllabi and create test questions in line with the major themes of the course.
+Emphasis is put on learning techniques for teaching these skills in the classroom to students of differing abilities.

 Preparing Students for Advanced Placement® Government and Politics: United States